1chipML/1chipML/CONTRIBUTING.md

 As a contributor, you'll have to follow the rules below:

-- When contributing to microML, please first talk to us, then make or share your suggested change by pulling a request on the github microML page.
+- When contributing to 1chipML, please first talk to us, then make or share your suggested change by pulling a request on the github 1chipML page.
 - Once your proposition has been accepted, you will be able to start your contribution.
 - Once the contribution is completed, you can pull a new request